How To Find The Right Personal Injury Lawyer

 • Roughly what percentage of the lawyer's practice involves personal injury cases?

-• Does the lawyer most often represent plaintiffs (claimants) or defendants (businesses, insurance companies)?
+• Does the lawyer most often represent plaintiffs (people suing) or defendants (people getting sued)?

 • Does the lawyer have experience with the insurance company in your case, or even the particular insurance adjuster?